Iran's Political Elite

 - Motahhari, Ayatollah Morteza (1920–1979) Leading theologian, political activist and cleric from Khorasan province who was beloved by Khomeini.
 A professor of Islamic philosophy at Tehran University before the revolution, he emerged as the head of the Council of the Islamic Revolution, a clandestine council appointed by Khomeini to oversee the consolidation of the revolution.
 His life was cut short a few months after the revolution when he was assassinated by a group of Islamic militants opposed to clerical rule.
 Khomeini provided his most famous eulogy on the occasion of Motahhari’s death.

 - Qalibaf, Mohammad-Baqer (1961– ) Mayor of Tehran.
 Son of a dried-fruit seller, he served in the Revolutionary Guards (IRGC) and quickly moved up the ranks during and after the Iraq war.
 A pilot by training, he has held such posts as commander of IRGC’s air force, chief of the Law Enforcement Force (2000–05), and since 2005, the mayor of Tehran.
-He has ambitions to become president and is not on good terms with Ahmadinejad, who has prevented him from attending cabinet meetings.
+He is not on good terms with Ahmadinejad, who has prevented him from attending cabinet meetings.
+He finished second in the 2013 presidential election.

 - Rafiqdoust, Mohsen (1940 – ) Minister of Revolutionary Guards (1982–1988).
 He reportedly underwent training in PLO camps before the revolution and started his career as Khomeini’s bodyguard.
 During the 1980s, he became the first and only minister of the IRGC, since the cabinet post was eliminated in 1989.
 He subsequently headed the Disenfranchised Foundation (Bonyad Mostazafan), which he left in 1999 to head the newly formed Noor Foundation.
 Rafiqdoust refers to himself as the “father of Iran’s missile program.”

 - Rafsanjani, Ayatollah Akbar Hashemi (1934– ) Former president and speaker of parliament.
 Born into a farming family from Kerman province, he emerged as one of the most powerful members of the political elite in post-revolutionary Iran.
 Nicknamed “the shark” since his smooth skinned face does not have a long beard, he has been a mover and shaker in Iranian politics.
 He served eight years (1989-1997) as president, but on his third try was soundly defeated by Ahmadinejad.
-He simultaneously heads the Guardian Council and the Expediency Council, despite his declining political fortunes.
+He simultaneously headed the Assembly of Experts and the Expediency Council, despite his declining political fortunes.
+He entered the 2013 presidential race but was disqualified by the Guardian Council.
+Rafsanjani has announced that he will run for re-election in the 2016 Assembly of Experts election.
 His family has received widespread criticism for their supposed ill-gotten wealth.

 - Rahnavard, Zahra (1945– ) Writer and political activist.
 Born into a military family, she attended an art college in the 1960s specializing in sculpture.
 In 1969, she married Mir Hossein Mousavi and gravitated toward the ideas of Ali Shariati.
 They spent a few years in the mid-1970s in the United States and went back to Iran at the time of the revolution.
 She later pursued a doctorate in political science and served as a high-level official at a women’s university.
 She played an active role in her husband’s 2009 presidential campaign and helped to galvanize his female supporters.
 Ahmadinejad’s attacks on her personal integrity during the presidential debate with her husband violated a political and social taboo.
 She continues to be active in the Green Movement with her husband.